 How is metastatic ovarian cancer treated?

 At this advanced stage, a combination of surgery and chemotherapy are typically recommended.
 However, each patient’s case is unique and should be reviewed individually to determine the best treatment option.
 At Moffitt Cancer Center, our multispecialty team collaborates in regular tumor board meetings, ensuring each patient receives an individualized treatment plan that is tailored to her unique needs.

 Additionally, Moffitt is committed to advancing research and treatment options for individuals with ovarian cancer through our robust clinical trials program.
 Eligible patients who choose to participate in a clinical trial may have access to the latest and most advanced treatments before they have become widely available.

 Medically reviewed by Jing-Yi Chern, MD, ScM, gynecologic oncologist

 If you have been diagnosed with metastatic ovarian cancer or are experiencing symptoms of this malignancy, you can find all of the diagnostic and treatment services you require at Moffitt Cancer Center.
 Call 1-888-663-3488 or fill out a new patient registration form online.
-We do not require a referral and Virtual Visits appointments are available.
+We do not require a referral and virtual visits may be available, depending on your appointment.